Ganish: Administration

 Chaboikushal is a sub-village of Ganish.
 This small village is located right in the heart of Hunza Valley.
-There are about 25 houses or families.
+There are about 25 houses.
 Chaboikushal was derived from Chaboi, the grandfather of Sheril.
-According to old men in the village, Chaboi was migrated from Iran, where he had two sons: Helo and Melo.
-Melo remained and was raised in Chaboikushal and Helo migrated to Nagar valley.
+According to old locals in the village, Chaboi was migrated from Iran, where he had two sons: Helo and Melo.
+Melo remained and was raised in Chaboikushal and Helo migrated to the Nagar valley.
 The one who resided in this village was one of the bravest persons of his times, hardworking and the closest to King of Hunza.

-Tsillganish is a sub-village of Ganish.
+Chel Ganish or Chill Ganish, is a sub-village of Ganish.
 There are 25 families living here.
-Tsillganish is one of the most ancient villages of Ganish which has a rich history.
-The residents of Tsillganish belong to the well-known tribe Tsillganishkuz.
-The word Tsill means water and Ganiskuz means residents of Ganish.
+Chel Ganish is one of the most ancient villages of Ganish which has a rich history.
+The residents of belong to the eponymous tribe: Chelganishkuz.
+The word Chel means water and Ganishkuz means residents of Ganish.

 Sheikh Ali was a prominent cleric in Tsillganish and Haji Muhammad Bilal (late) was the main leader from the area who was also the first Haji (pilgrim of Ka'ba) from Hunza.
-Jamia tul Zehra is the main institution for education in Tsillganish.
-Qadimi Imambargarh is rich in its artwork carried out by the artisans of ancient times.
-The wood carving work of the Imambargah is known for its beauty.
+Jamia tul Zehra is the main institution for education in the village.
+Qadimi Imambargarh is rich in its beautiful wood artwork carried out by the artisans of ancient times.

 Garelth is also a sub-village of Ganish with a population of about 135 families.
 FG Boys Middle School, Aga Khan Diamond School are the main educational institutions.
 Former Member District Council Gilgit Baltistan Jan Alam, Former Chairman Village Council Darvesh, and Muhammad Ali Barcha have been leading politically.
 Currently, Ghulam Mustafa Barcha, grandson of Major Ghulam Murtaza is Chairman of Garelth Hunza.

 Subedar Major Fida Ali, one of the main leaders of the independence movement of Gilgit-Baltistan, belongs to this village.
 Fida Ali played a key role in the independence of Gilgit-Baltistan.
 He was a key figure who launched the freedom movement against the Dogra dynasty in Gilgit.
 Major Ghulam Murtaza (Sitara-e-Jurat), a key person in the revolution of the independence movement of Gilgit-Baltistan, also belongs to this village.
 He made major gains by leading troops into India.
 His graveyard is located next to KKH at Garelth.

+Other villages in the area include Dalkhun, Maeenkhun, Shaknoukshal, Mominabad and Giram Basi.